qgindi/LibreAutomate/Other/DocFX/_doc/api/index.md

 Other dll files in the editor folder are not part of the library.
 They are undocumented.

+### Using in programs other than LibreAutomate and .exe programs created by it
+To get the dlls you can use NuGet package [LibreAutomate](https://www.nuget.org/packages/LibreAutomate).
+Or copy from the LibreAutomate folder.
+Or build from source code.

+The program should use a manifest like [this](https://github.com/qgindi/LibreAutomate/blob/master/_/default.exe.manifest).
+It enables common controls 6, all OS versions, full DPI awareness, disableWindowFiltering.

-If Au.dll is used in a program other than the default editor program or .exe programs created by it and some library functions throw **DllNotFoundException** (missing AuCpp.dll etc), add environment variable *Au.Path* with value = Au.dll folder path.
+If some library functions throw **DllNotFoundException** (missing AuCpp.dll etc), add environment variable *Au.Path* with value = Au.dll folder path.
+May need this when the host program copies Au.dll somewhere without the native dll folders, for example in some scripting environments and GUI designers.